cebert/antzer-aws-classic-game-challenge/src/assets/images/README.md

 * `frog-spritesheet.png`
   *512×64 pixel sprite sheet for frog enemies.*
-  **Note:** Frogs were not implemented due to time constraints.
+  **Note:** Frogs are loaded but not actively used in gameplay.
 Future enhancement idea.

 * `leaf.png`
   *Floating platform used in water areas.*

-* `loading-background.png`
-  *Background image for the loading screen.*

 * `log.png`
   *Another floating platform for water sections.*